Our well-regarded faculty of working artists has recently received the following honors:

 - Robert Aldern and Carl Grupp were honored with the South Dakota Governor’s Awards in the Arts.

-- Robert Aldern, Carl Grupp, Gerry Punt, Steve Thomas and John Peters have all received the Sioux Falls Mayor’s Award for Excellence in Visual Art.
+- Robert Aldern, Carl Grupp, Gerry Punt, Steve Thomas, John Peters and Scott Parsons have all received the Sioux Falls Mayor’s Award for Excellence in Visual Art.

 - Scott Parsons’ work is reviewed in Art in America, Sculpture and Architectural Record.
 In 2018, he received a Mayor's Awards for the Arts in the category of Individual Excellence Awards for Artists.